Mounjaro Weight Loss Injections

 What is Mounjaro?

 Mounjaro is a prescription only treatment which functions by mimicking the action of hormones that target areas of the brain involved in appetite regulation.
-By administering a once-weekly injection under the skin, Mounjaro aids in significantly reducing food cravings and promoting feelings of fullness.
-Clinical trials have demonstrated Mounjaro’s ability to help individuals achieve an impressive ~22% reduction in body weight, marking it as a highly effective option for weight loss.
+By administering a once-weekly injection under the skin, Mounjaro can help significantly reduce food cravings and make you feel fuller for longer.
+Clinical trials have demonstrated Mounjaro’s ability to help patients reduce their bodyweight by up to ~22% making it a highly effective option for weight loss.

 This life changing treatment is available through our UK-registered online prescribing service, ensuring a convenient and secure route to commence your weight loss journey.
-After completing a straightforward online assessment with our team of clinicians, eligible individuals can have their prescriptions swiftly processed and delivered in 24 hours.
+After completing our online assessment with our team of clinicians, eligible individuals will have their prescriptions processed in 24 hours.
 Our dedicated pharmacy team then prepares and dispatches the treatment directly to you, ensuring a seamless transition to a healthier lifestyle.

 Who can use Mounjaro?

-Mounjaro weight loss injections are suitable for adults who meet specific clinical criteria and can safely use the Mounjaro pen under medical guidance.
+Mounjaro weight loss injections are suitable for adults who meet specific clinical criteria and can safely use it under medical guidance.
 You may be eligible for Mounjaro weight loss injection treatment if you meet one of the following:

 Have a BMI of 30 kg/m² or above (clinically obese)